-Co-developed as a collaborative resource by more than two-dozen organizations, the Social Responsibility Assessment Tool is a human rights due diligence tool designed to move the Monterey Framework from principles to action in industrial and small scale fisheries, improving working conditions and wellbeing for fishers and communities.
-The SRA is used to assess risks of social issues, uncover critical information gaps, identify areas in need of improvement, and inform the development of a Fishery Improvement Project (FIP) workplan that includes a social element.
+Co-developed as a collaborative resource by more than two-dozen organizations, the Social Responsibility Assessment (SRA) Tool is a risk assessment tool designed to move the Monterey Framework into actionable guidance aimed at improving working conditions and wellbeing for fishers and communities.
+The risk assessment is an essential piece of a broader human rights due diligence (HRDD) strategy, and the results are a key input into a broader HRDD strategy.

 The indicators and scoring guideposts used to build this tool combine existing certification and ratings practices for social issues in seafood.
-The SRA integrates all relevant International Labour Organization conventions, international protocols and standards encompassing treatment of fisherman, safety practices, access to food and first aid, among other key rights and needs.
+The SRA integrates all relevant International Labour Organization conventions, international protocols and standards encompassing treatment of fishermen, safety practices, and access to food and first aid, among other key rights and needs.
 The SRA is informed by:

 The SRA tool is not a certification, but it can be used to identify and make improvements that could complement certification to another social program.